ModDota/dota-tutorial/game/scripts/vscripts/Sections/README.md

 Sections can either be created by extending the abstract `Section` class and implementing those three functions or by creating the functions separately and passing them to `FunctionalSection` in the constructor.

+The `SectionTemplate.ts` file can be used as a starting point for an empty section.

 The tutorial graph system can be used to easily implement common behavior, especially async ones that require waiting (for a condition, for an amount of time, ...) between sequential steps.
 However it is not mandatory to use it and it is possible to implement sections completely without it if desired.